jaidenamari/nectar-flow-finance/_posts/2025-06-02-estimated-quarterly-taxes-in-2025.md

 Geralt uses a simple rule: 25% of every client payment goes into a tax bucket.
 It's not perfect, but it means Geralt never ends up panicking at deadline time.

-**Pro tip:** I named my tax account 'IRS Troll Toll' so I feel less bitter when I move money into it.
+**Pro tip:** I named my tax account 'Daddy Governments Money', but you might pick something like 'IRS Troll Toll' so to feel less bitter when you move money into it.

 ## How to Actually Calculate It (Without Crying)